miloszizic/habits/README.md

 * Tracking habits for 30-days
 * Keeps you motivated with cool massages :)
 * Tracking multiple habits
-* Read and write data to SQLite3 database
+* Read and write data to SQLite3 and MySQL databases
 * Calculate time intervals so that you know whether to extend the current streak or start a new one

 ## Future features:
 * Access from the Web Interface
-* Data loss prevention

 Thanks to @bitfield for his relaxed and unique way of mentoring!